Table of Contents

 - The browser the user was using and the resolution of their screen

 When a feedback item is accepted, the associated user story has the same metadata associated to it.
-When the story is scheduled in the current Sprint, it becomes visible in the Desktop Modeler.
+When the story is scheduled in the current Sprint, it becomes visible in Mendix Studio Pro.
 From there, developers can click a link to open the page that was visible when the feedback item was submitted.

 The development team can review and triage feedback items in the Feedback section of the Developer Portal.
 They can then communicate with the submitter of the feedback item through messages on the Buzz thread under the feedback item.